shantirao/gmailmerge/README.md

 4. To see a preview, click < or > and look at the next row
 5. Subject may contain ${field} as well as the message body
 6. To include images, read the source code

+It records who it's sent to, and only send an email to someone once in case the script crashes and you need to resume.
+Or in case the "who you want to send to" changes.
+Version two will support multiple campaigns.

+To reset and make everyone sendable again, "Email -> Reset Sent"